Sign in →

 1. Collect a preservative-free, random urine specimen.

-3. If specimen is refrigerate, aliquot the urine to a urine myoglobin transport tube (T691) within 2 hours of collection.
+3. If specimen is at refrigerate temperature, aliquot the urine to a urine myoglobin transport tube within 2 hours of collection.

 Specimen Minimum Volume